 We want to communicate your child's experience in meaningful ways.
-Here are some things to look forward to in your child's classroom:
+Here are some things to look forward from your child's teachers:

-- 1. Daily Food & Nap Chart: This will be a large bright poster board sized display in your child's classroom that you can refer to daily which will show how much your child ate and how long they rested.
-This will be updated throughout the day by all three teachers.
-When you come and pick up your child, please review the Daily Food & Nap Chart.
-It will be erased at the end of the day when the classroom closes at 6pm. - 2.
-Yellow Notes: If your child has a need (such as a change of clothes, a reminder to bring their water bottle to school, needing to replenish a consumable, etc...), your child's teacher will personally hand you or place a yellow note in your child's cubby called "Important Message".
+- 1. Daily Food & Nap Chart: The teachers will send home whatever lunch and snack has not been eaten by your child.
+This will allow you to see how they ate throughout the day.
+Your child's teacher will also send home a nap chart in your child's lunch box so you can see how long your child rested during naptime. - 2.
+Yellow Notes: If your child has a need (such as a change of clothes, a reminder to bring their water bottle to school, needing to replenish a consumable, etc...), your child's teacher will personally hand you or place a yellow note in your child's lunch box called "Important Message".
 You will only receive this yellow note if your child has a need or the teacher needs to share a specific reminder to your family.
-Class-wide reminders and needs will be communicated on the classroom door whiteboard and through email as usual. - 3.
-Weekly Report: We want the information you receive about your child to be meaningful, consistent and reflective of where their developmental experience is.
-Therefore, your child will receive a WEEKLY report.
+Class-wide reminders and needs will be communicated through email. - 3.
+Bi-Weekly Report: We want the information you receive about your child to be meaningful, consistent and reflective of where their developmental experience is.
+Therefore, your child will receive a BI-WEEKLY report.
 Please see example below: